AdobeDocs/cja-apis/src/pages/endpoints/asset-management/index.md

 # Asset Management

-The CJA Asset Transfer endpoints provide methods for transferring ownership of CJA assets.
+The Customer Journay Analysis (CJA) asset management endpoints provide methods for transferring ownership of CJA assets.
 <InlineAlert variant="info" slots="text" />

 The user of these endpoints must be an Admin in the Adobe Admin Console.
 For more information regarding Adobe Admin Console user roles, see the [Adobe Admin Console](https://helpx.adobe.com/enterprise/using/users.html) documentation.